The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Faith/Trust and Love

 Matthew ch 22v38 “ LOVE YOUR NEIGHBOUR AS YOURSELF”

 1 John 3:18 “Let us not just say we love each other but let it show in our actions”

-Our current PSHCCE Heartsmart theme “Don’t rub it in, Rub it out” will form part of our worship at St Clements during the second part of the Spring term.
-This will be closely linked to our values of Forgiveness and Love.
-When we’re in emotional pain we have a choice, get even (rub it in) or forgive (rub it out).
+Our current PSE Heartsmart theme “Fake is a Mistake!” will form part of our worship at St Clements during the first part of the Summer term.
+This will be closely linked to our values of Trust and Faith in knowing we are special and unique through self-love.